m-arti/infodis/Information Disorder Research.md

-# Information Disorder Research: Datasets &amp; Resources
+# Information Disorder Research: Datasets &amp; Tools
 This is a curated list of resources for research on various kinds of information disorder, such as fake news, rumours and satire.

 [![License: CC0-1.0](https://img.shields.io/badge/License-CC0%201.0-lightgrey.svg)](http://creativecommons.org/publicdomain/zero/1.0/)